 AG: We have a forum where anyone can register to chat about anything in their world, happy or sad.
 It’s supported by other users and real people out there going through the same things.
 It’s a supportive and happy place powered by users.
 The playlist is a real mix of old and new songs to uplift you on any day of the week!
 Stick it on and dance around your kitchen as you’re washing up, in the car on the way back from a stressful day at work or at home to cheer you up after a hard week.
 Music is a great release and can really lift a mood, especially if you sing along as loud as you can!

 We also have articles written by our users either with their names or anonymously.
 They’re therapy for the writer and therapy for the reader.
 If there’s an article talking about critical issues such as suicide then we put helpline numbers in case they are triggering for people.
 People’s stories are incredible and I’m honored to give them a platform.

-UW: Much of your advice to your followers is rooted in body positivity, which you’ve said has not always come easily to you.
-Can you talk about the transformation you went through in the way you regard body image?
+UW: Can you talk about the transformation you went through in the way you regard body image?